Innovation to Support Rural Older Adults

 This growing gap between need and capacity makes senior care one of the most urgent challenges facing rural America today.

-AscendRural is seeking to pilot impactful products and solutions to address some of the most critical challenges facing rural older adults.
-We’re looking for forward-thinking technologies that help:
+AscendRural’s next impact theme is focused on piloting impactful solutions to address some of the most critical challenges facing rural older adults.
+We’re looking to partner with rural organizations and startups to pilot forward-thinking technologies that help:

 • Strengthen care systems and workforce capacity